nemeseri/ender-overlay/README.md

 own gallery or other overlay based logic on the top of this plugin.
 It's just **1.7 KByte** (minified and gzipped).

 It requires [Jeesh](https://github.com/ender-js/jeesh) and [Morpheus](https://github.com/ded/morpheus) for animations.
 Even though, you can leave Morpheus out if you are fine without animations.
 Currently it's tested in Chrome, Firefox, Safari, Opera and IE7+.
-Currently it's in beta state, please report bugs [here](https://github.com/nemeseri/ender-overlay/issues).
+You can report bugs [here](https://github.com/nemeseri/ender-overlay/issues).

 Moreover, it's even compatible with jQuery!
 So if you want to include it in a jQuery based project, you can do it without any extra work.

+You might be interested in [ender-carousel](https://github.com/nemeseri/ender-carousel), which is a simple carousel plugin for Ender.

 I got a lot inspiration from [jQuery Tools](http://flowplayer.org/tools/), thanks for that.